 At Pinnacle Peak Recovery in Scottsdale, Arizona, we have experienced and compassionate staff available to provide treatment to people who are ready to overcome addiction.
 Our trained professionals will create an individualized treatment program for you or your loved one that will revolve around their strengths, interests, needs, goals, and struggles.

 We know how difficult it is to overcome addiction.
 You do not have to go through this process alone.
 Our facility makes it possible for you to recover with our holistic substance use treatments.
-Instead of merely detoxing your body and sending you on your way, we actually treat the underlying issues that contribute to addiction.
+Instead of merely having you go through codeine detox and sending you on your way, we actually treat the underlying issues that contribute to addiction.
 This can help to prevent relapse later when stress, difficult situations, and temptations inevitably arise.

 Located on over four acres of land, Pinnacle Peak Recovery in Scottsdale, Arizona provides the best care and privacy to all of our patients while making you feel at home.
 Overcoming addiction is hard, but it doesn’t have to be uncomfortable at the same time.